boustrophedon/taskerizer/notes.md

 ---

+how deterministic is the current function? if we do Add, Current, Add, should we always get the same result as doing Add, Add, Current?

+this only happens either when we start from an empty state, or when we do Complete Add\* Current - is the task added after complete a possible result when we see current? what is natural?

+when I do complete, do I expect a new one to be chosen immediately? well, what if I do a list command? it might want to indicate in some way the current value?

+what about on a mobile app? if I'm on a screen that shows the current task with a big "complete" button, and i hit the button, I expect it to immediately appear. so I think a new task should be chosen immediately upon completion.

+that means that when we do the first add (or any add if we complete all tasks) we have to check if there is a current.

+---

 solution for "when to update current task": just do it every time. after running TKZCmd::dispatch, if no error occurred, run an "update current" function that checks if there is no current task and chooses a new one.

 to test, do things as above: